-Medical Diagnosts.
-Send lock of patient's hotr, age, sex and one Dollar.
-Patients coming under treatment, will be created out this Dollar on their first monthly Payment.
-Different patients, separate letters,
+Medical Diagnosis.
+Send lock of patient's hair, age, see and One Dollar.
+Patients coming under treatment, will be credited with this Dollar on their first monthly Payment. credited with this Dollar on their first monthly Payment.
+Different patients, separate letters.